Tougher mathematical puzzles for better solvers

 A blacksmith has forged a chain of N links.
 He is told that this is the wrong length, and that he should cut the chain into pieces that can later be reassembled into a chain of the required length.
 (The cut links can be rewelded to join the various pieces, or used by themselves.)
 The correct length is not known yet, but it will be between A and B, inclusive.

-When the required length is determined the new chain will be needed as quickly as possible, so all of the cutting should be done in advance.
-The lengths of the pieces should be chosen so that the expected number of welds is as small as possible, assuming all lengths from A to B are equally likely.
+When the required length is determined the new chain will be needed as quickly as possible, so all of the cutting must be done in advance.
+The lengths of the pieces should be chosen so that the expected number of welds is as small as possible, assuming all lengths from A to B are equally likely, and that all links in the new chain must be welded, even those at the ends.
 Find the lengths of the pieces for the following cases:

 (1) N=1000, A=1, B=1000.